KadeMorton/Xenshana/README.md

 As Ubuntuism become embedded across many nations, the advances that many nations saw through coopoeration rather than competition became aparent.
 By completely opening up scientific research, technological breakthroughs began to be made faster.
 Soon many countries were turning the tide on evironmental degredation, growing enough food to feed their people and providing enough clean water.
 Coupled with automation, post scarcity became a reality across some parts of Xenshana.

 This economic system supported the ideals of equality and group solidarity.
 As Ubuntuism flourished the Unhu Collective began to evangelise the idea internationally, through economic treaties, film, literature, poetry, and their scientific and technological breakthroughs.
 Most of Xenshana today practice Ubuntuism to some extent.

+### Major Locations and organisations

+#### Locations

+Below is a translation of major locations and organisations and organisations from Xenshana to Earth analogs
+* Unhu Collective - the new name of the Rozwi Empire, including areas of  Zimbabwe, South Africa, Lesotho, Swaziland, Mozambique, Namibia, Botswana and Zambia.
+* Zhong Guo Dynasty - China, Korea, Mongolia, with the remaining nations of Asia either as allies of vassal states
+* The Arab Caliphates - The collective name for the nations that occupy the Middle East
+* Numic-Siouan Nations - The collective name for the nations that occupy the United States and Canada
+* The Triple Alliance - Central America
+* Inca Dominion - Part of South America
+* Tupi-Guaraní Federation - Part of South America
+* Europa - The collective name for the nations that occupy Europe
+* the Island Nations of Hawaiki - The collective name for the nations that occupy the Pacific

+#### Organisations
+The African Concurrance - The African Union

 ### Culture